How many students enroll in the program?

 Over recent years, approximately 15-25 students have enrolled at each Summer Study Abroad program location every year; some students attend both the early summer session and late summer session.

-In 2014, three USD students and five non-USD students enrolled in the Paris program and six USD students and eleven non-USD students enrolled in the London program.
+In 2016, twenty-six USD students and three non-USD students enrolled in the Paris program and sixteen USD students and two non-USD students enrolled in the London program.

 Can international law students apply to enroll in the program?